CalebGideon/16-bit-CPU/README.md

   <hr>

    <ul>
-     <li>The Flag register does not store traditional data, but results of particular single bit results from the ALU.
+     <li>The Flag register does not store traditional data, but results of particular single-bit results from the ALU.
 Such as:</li>
      <ul>
        <li>Comparisons -> 120 = 120 -> Outputs true/1 </li>
        <li>Overflow.
 Number bigger than 2^16 (65535 values), turns overflow to true -> CARRY</li>
-       <li>Whether a value is zero (10 maybe minused by 1 each cycle in the CPU, looping logic until the set value is 0.
-Each time you may check 10 against 0, and if its 0, then the ZERO register becomes 1!)</li>
+       <li>Whether a value is zero (10 maybe subtracted by 1 each cycle in the CPU, looping logic until the set value is 0.
+Each time you may check 10 against 0, and if it is 0, then the ZERO register becomes 1!)</li>
      </ul>
    </ul>